-Humboldt Redwood Company, LLC (HRC) botanists, foresters, and contract foresters assessed and/or surveyed 22 projects in 2015 looking for the 26 species of rare or uncommon "sensitive" plants on our Special Status Plant List.
-These projects consisted primarily of Timber Harvesting Plan (THP) units covering approximately 2,270 acres, and 110 miles of roads, altogether totaling over 3,278 acres.
-This year on HRC property we found 11 new occurrences of five of our Special Status plant species, which represent 10 new populations, bringing the total number of rare plant populations on HRC land to 160.
+Humboldt Redwood Company, LLC (HRC) botanists, foresters, and contract foresters assessed and/or surveyed 21 projects in 2016 looking for the 26 species of rare or uncommon "sensitive" plants on our Special Status Plant List.
+These projects consisted primarily of Timber Harvesting Plan (THP) units covering approximately 4,258 acres, and 159 miles of roads (includes 13 miles of road surveyed for Howell's montia), altogether totaling over 4,987 acres.
+This year on HRC property we found 42 new occurrences of five of our Special Status plant species, which represent 2 new populations, bringing the total number of rare plant populations detected on HRC land to 161.
 We reduced impacts to these occurrences to less than significant levels by implementing a variety of mitigation methods, in consultation with the California Department of Fish and Wildlife (CDFW), and established buffers around sensitive plant occurrences as needed in conjunction with the use of herbicides in regeneration forestry.
-We documented 24 occurrences of nine species that are on our Watch List (not rare but of limited distribution in California), which were found incidental to surveys for Special Status plants.
+We documented 38 occurrences of ten species that are on our Watch List (not rare but of limited distribution in California), which were found incidental to surveys for Special Status plants.
 Research projects, post-mitigation monitoring, and wetlands determinations for THP preparation made up the remainder of our activities.

-Each Special Status plant species in this report is discussed fully in a separate section, along with reports of ongoing research if applicable.
+Each Special Status plant species in this report is discussed in a separate section, along with reports of ongoing research if applicable.
 Maps of the individual species are provided in Appendix 5.
 Our Watch List species are presented in a brief format following the Special Status plant species discussions.
-Accompanying this report is a Rare Plant Detections Map showing all active plant occurrences on HRC land, and a Rare Plant Road Surveys Map which shows total road survey coverage (cut bank and fill slope surveys) from 2010 to 2015 and Montia howellii road surveys (MOHO Research) from 2005 to 2015.
+Accompanying this report is a Rare Plant Detections Map showing all active plant occurrences on HRC land, and a Rare Plant Road Surveys Map which shows total road survey coverage (cut bank and fill slope surveys) from 2010 to 2016 and Montia howellii road surveys (MOHO Research) from 2005 to 2016.
 California Natural Diversity Data Base (CNDDB) forms for the Special Status and Watch List species occurrences will be provided on CD to CNDDB and are available to the HCP Wildlife Agencies on request.

-We surveyed 10.5 miles of roads for Montia howellii in 2015.
+We surveyed 13 miles of roads for Montia howellii in 2016.
 We documented plant locations and numbers for known sites, and discovered several newly occupied road segments adjacent to these existing seed sources.
 We also documented one new site on a road that had not been previously occupied.
 Five roads containing Montia howellii populations are exempt from the property-wide winter use restrictions which currently mitigate other known populations.
-All of these "open" sites were visited in 2015.
+One of these "open" sites was visited in 2016.
 The results of monitoring efforts are presented in the Howell's montia species section for review.

-Proposed Changes for 2015
+Proposed Changes for 2016